 When determining an appropriate sanction for violations of the Rules of Professional Conduct, the Supreme Court of Arizona uses the American Bar Association's Standards for Imposing Lawyer Sanctions and a review of past cases involving similar misconduct.

-The Disciplinary Cases Matrix includes all disciplinary decisions of the Supreme Court of Arizona from 1986 to present except for:
+The Disciplinary Cases Matrix includes all disciplinary decisions of the Supreme Court of Arizona from 1986 except for:

 For cases decided between 1981-1985, only suspension and disbarment cases are listed.
 Beginning January 1, 2011, formal attorney discipline cases are processed through the office of the Presiding Disciplinary Judge.